nicolasdanet/Spaghettis_TclTk/README.txt

 Uninstall:

-    On macOS the preference file is located in "~/Application Support/Spaghettis".
+    On macOS preferences are located in "~/Library/Application Support/Spaghettis".
     On GNU/Linux it is "~/.spaghettisrc".

 Credits: